 Before making a slip and fall claim, considering whether the injury you received is worth the trouble.
 If you only incurred a few bruises or a scraped knee, it’s probably not worth pursuing.
 However, if you hit your head, tore something in your back, or broke a bone, then your injury is serious enough to consider pursuing.

 Slip and fall accidents are not easy cases.
 But that doesn’t mean you should let someone get away with negligence while you foot the bill.
-If you think your case qualifies as a slip and fall, or just aren’t sure, contact the experienced slip and fall attorney at Dolman Law Group.
+If you think your case qualifies as a slip and fall, or just aren’t sure, contact the experienced slip and fall attorney at Sibley Dolman Gipe Accident Injury Lawyers, PA.
 We offer a free consultation where we can answer your questions and clear up these complicated issues.

 What if the property owner claims that I’m to blame for my fall?